mfindley/Mayfly_ContinuousTemperatureLogger/README.md

 **Extra Credit**

-The output from the Serial Monitor scrolls by pretty quick but if you are comfortable with with making some changes, you can insert a `delay();` statement in the code to slow it down.
+The output from the Serial Monitor scrolls by pretty quick but if you are comfortable with with making some changes, you can insert a `delay()` statement in the code to slow it down.

-In the first line of the `loop()` function, right after the first opening brace `{`, insert the following line of code: `delay(500);`.
+In the first line of the `loop()` function, right after the first opening brace `{`, insert the following line of code: `delay(500)`.
 This will make the sketch wait briefly before printing the next temperature reading and make it easier to read.

 When you are finished, you can close the Arduino window and select `No` when asked to save the file.